firebase/quickstart-js/auth/README.md

 The Firebase email/password quickstart demonstrates using a Firebase stored email & password - you can both create and sign in a user.

-The Firebase Google Sign in quickstart demonstrates using a Google account to authenticate to Firebase.
+The Firebase Google Sign in quickstarts demonstrate using a Google account to authenticate to Firebase using three different techniques: with a popup, a redirect and an auth token.

-The Firebase Facebook Login quickstart demonstrates using a Facebook account to authenticate to Firebase.
+The Firebase Facebook Login quickstarts demonstrate using a Facebook account to authenticate to Firebase using three different techniques: with a popup, a redirect and an auth token.

+The Firebase GitHub Login quickstarts demonstrate using a Facebook account to authenticate to Firebase using two different techniques: with a popup and a redirect.

+The Firebase Twitter Login quickstarts demonstrate using a Facebook account to authenticate to Firebase using two different techniques: with a popup and a redirect.

 The Firebase Anonymous auth quickstart demonstrates authenticate to Firebase anonymously.